GavinHuttley/DiverseSeqPaper/paper/paper.md

 ![Statistical performance of the `dvs_ctree` app on the concatenated mammals alignment as the $k$-mer size increases.
 The likelihood of trees generated by the app is compared to the maximum likelihood tree found by IQ-TREE [@minh.2020.iq].
 For large enough sketch sizes, the likelihood approaches that of IQ-TREE and plateaus beyond a $k$-mer size of ~12.](figs/likelihood_vs_k_for_ss.pdf){#fig:ctree-k}

 ![Statistical performance of the `dvs_ctree` app on the concatenated mammals alignment as the sketch size increases.
-The likelihood of trees generated by the app is compared to the maximum likelihood tree found by IQ-TREE [@minh.2020.iq].
+The likelihood of trees generated by the app is compared to the maximum likelihood tree found by IQ-TREE2 [@minh.2020.iq].
 For optimal $k$-mer sizes, the likelihood approaches that of IQ-TREE and plateaus beyond a sketch size of ~2500.](figs/likelihood_vs_ss_for_k.pdf){#fig:ctree-ss}

 # Tables